- Air Quality Monitoring

 - Strategic Outline Case (Shortlisting options): ended March 2018;

-- Outline Business Case (Detailed study of options) – Late 2018
+- Outline Business Case (Detailed study of options) – 2019

-- Full Business case (Preferred Scheme and mitigations) – Spring 2019
+- Full Business case (Preferred Scheme and mitigations) – 2019

 Phase one developed and analysed a wide range of possible options to improve air quality in the shortest possible time.
 A long list of options was reviewed and screened to get to a short list of packages.
 We have published our shortlist of packages as part of the Strategic Outline Case (SOC) on our website.

-Phase three (December 2018 – Spring 2019) will involve fine-tuning of the preferred package of measures.
+Phase three (2019) will involve fine-tuning of the preferred package of measures.
 We will engage with you to decide on the final details of design and implementation of the preferred package.
 This will allow us to put forward a final bid to the Government, in our Full Business Case (FBC), for funding to deliver the preferred package in 2019 – 2020.

 Defra’s Clean Air Zone Framework states that local authorities should consider charging measures and non-charging Measures in their Clean Air Plan -.
 An example of a charging measure is a Clean Air Zone (see next section), while non-charging measures can be measures that encourage a shift to greener modes of transport or that mitigate the impacts of a charging measure.
 We have considered a long list of options across these two categories, before combining them into packages of complementary measures.